D0n9X1n/hexo-blog-encrypt/ReadMe.md

 - Promise is widely used to make sure our main procedures are asynchronous, so that there is little chance for the process to be blocked, and the experience will be more fluent.

+- Template theme supported, you can use [`default`, `xray`] to set up your template theme, more themes are coming soon.

 - Outdated browsers may not work well.
 In such case, please upgrade your browser.

 ## Online demo